 - Which type of plastic am I using?

 The type of glue depends if you’re bonding plastic with plastic, or plastic with a different material.
-This is because the surfaces of plastic and other materials are different.
-Plastic is nonporous and other materials have various porosity levels.
+Plastic is nonporous, and other materials have various porosity levels.
 To bond materials, you need a special glue that chemically bonds to each material.